relust/View-Assist-Relu/View_Assist_custom_sentences/community_contributions/VACC-PLAY-MUSIC-WITH-SPOTCAST/README.md

 # View Assist - Play Music with Spotcast

-This project provides a pair of Home Assistant blueprints that integrate the [SpotcastV5](https://github.com/fondberg/spotcast/tree/dev) and [ViewAssist](https://github.com/dinki/view_assist_integration) integrations to control Spotify music playback with natural language commands.
+This project provides a pair of Home Assistant blueprints that use the [SpotcastV5](https://github.com/fondberg/spotcast/tree/dev) and [ViewAssist](https://github.com/dinki/view_assist_integration) integrations to control Spotify music playback with natural language commands and expose it to LLMs as a tool with a script.

 The blueprints include:

 - **Automation Blueprint:**
   Enables music playback in multiple modes:
-  - **Play DJ (Recently Played):** Plays your recently played songs, emulating a DJ-like experience.
+  - **Play DJ (Recently Played):** Plays your recently played songs.
   - **Play Search (Music Search):** Plays music based on search keywords (e.g., album, artist, playlist, or track name).
   - **Transfer Playback:** Allows you to move the active playback from one area to another.
 When a specific area is provided, the music plays on that media player, and the corresponding display (satellite) updates accordingly.